Support me

 Frequently Asked Questions

-Equity mutual funds in India have historically delivered 12-15% annual returns over the long term (10+ years).
+Equity mutual funds in India have historically delivered 12% to 15% annual returns over the long term (10+ years).
+Large-cap funds typically return 10% to 12%, while mid-cap and small-cap funds have delivered 14% to 18% historically.
+Debt funds generally return 6% to 8%.

 Related calculators